 Serious illness creates tremendous challenges for patients and for the people around them.
 Palliative care expands traditional medical treatment by using an interdisciplinary structure to deliver holistic care to people with advanced disease.
 Our goals include optimizing patients’ symptom control and functional ability, helping with medical decision-making, and enhancing quality of life for patients and their families.

-The palliative care team at Barnes-Jewish Hospital (BJH) consists of a chaplain, two social workers, two nurse practitioners, and two physicians.
+The palliative care team at Barnes-Jewish Hospital consists of a chaplain, social workers, nurse practitioners, and physicians.
 Each team member brings years of experience in palliative care, hospice care, and traditional medical care.
 Team members combine their expertise to provide comprehensive management of the physical, psychological, and spiritual issues related to a patient’s illness.
 We work closely with Washington University physicians and other healthcare providers to clarify goals and to coordinate workable plans of care.

 Our team members include:

 He was selected as one of the inaugural “Hospice and Palliative Medicine Inspirational Leaders Under 40” by the American Academy of Hospice and Palliative Medicine, and he was one of seven physician leaders selected to the inaugural Hospice Medical Director Leadership Council.
 Dr. White was also appointed to the Missouri Palliative Care and Quality of Life Interdisciplinary Council and has served as a technical expert panel adviser to the Centers for Medicare & Medicaid Services on improving the quality of care at end of life.
-He recently was named one of the “40 Under 40” by the St. Louis Business Journal for his leadership and service to the St. Louis community, and he is a member of the Gold Humanism Honor Society.
+He was named one of the “40 Under 40” by the St. Louis Business Journal for his leadership and service to the St. Louis community, and he is a member of the Gold Humanism Honor Society.

 Daniel Paget, MD